fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/02DetailAgent/README.md

     result = await Runner.run(triage_agent, "For my philosophy homework, can you explain how ancient Greek philosophers viewed the meaning of life?") print("Philosophy homework result:", result.final_output)
 ```
+This tests the system with different types of questions:

-1. First, we ask a history question about the first US president
+1. A history homework question about the first US president
-2. Then we have a commented-out example that would fail the guardrail check
+2. A commented-out example that would fail the guardrail check (not homework)
-3. Finally, we ask a philosophy homework question that passes the guardrail
+3. A philosophy homework question that explicitly mentions it's for homework

+## Final Summary 📌
+✅ We created a structured output model for homework detection
+✅ We created a guardrail agent to check if questions are homework-related
+✅ We created specialist agents for math and history
+✅ We created a guardrail function that only allows homework questions
+✅ We created a triage agent that routes to the right specialist
+✅ We tested the system with different types of questions

-## 🎮 Try It Yourself! 🚀
+## Try It Yourself! 🚀
 1. Install the required packages:
    ```
    uv add openai-agents python-dotenv pydantic